Frky/scat/README.md

 | Unique left/right-side:   83/244
 ```

+### Allocator retrieving

+Memory management in a binary can be handled by a standard allocator (e.g. the `libc` allocator)
+or by a custom one.
+For many security and safety analysis focused on memory, the knowledge of
+the allocator is a requirement. `scat` implements an allocator detection that aim retrieve the two main functions
+(`ALLOC`, `FREE`) of the interface of the main allocator used by a program.

+(WIP) We are also currently working on retrieving a third function that is often defined by an allocator: `REALLOC`.

 ## How does `scat` work?

 ### General Idea
 `scat` uses `pin` to instrument dynamically an execution of the program.
-During the execution,
-we use heuristics on the use of registers and memory access to find arguments and retrieve types.
-More about heuristics can be found in our [paper](paper/lightweight_heuristics_to_retrieve_parameter_associations.pdf).
+This instrumentation aims to be scalable.
+Some analysis are performed on-the-fly, whereas
+others are a two-step process: an online step during which data is collected, and an offline step
+to conclude.

+### Heuristic-based
+`scat` performs heuristic-based analysis, meaning that from a theoretical point of view, we cannot ensure
+the soundness nor the completeness of the results.
+However, experiments (see [relevant section](#some-results-obtained-with-scat))
+show that these heuristics are well-suited for our purposes.

+For details about the heuristics, please refer to our [papers](#publications).

 ### One execution (per recovery)
 The goal of `scat` is not to recover information about every function embedded on the binary, but
-to demonstrate the relevance of our heuristics in a lightweight way. for this reason, `scat` only
+to demonstrate the relevance of our heuristics in a lightweight way.
+For this reason, `scat` only
 requires on execution for each of the three steps (**arity**, **type** and **couple**).

 **Pros.** The inference is very lightweight.

 **Cons.** Only functions that are executed at least one can be infered.

-## Function identity

-Because scat is also meant to be used with stripped binaries (i.e. binaries without function name)
-A name-agnostic method is required to identify functions across all inferences.
-The solution choosen is to
-identify them using the name of the binary file where they are defined and the static address (offset) in
-this binary.

-**Note**: if the binary is not stripped, function names are still available as meta-informations.

 ## Some results obtained with `scat`

 Here are presented some results obtained with `scat` on several open-source libraries.
 First, note that each result is a consequence of one single execution with standard inputs.
 Second, the accuracy was obtained by comparison between results given by `scat` and the
 source code of the binary under inference.

-### Inputs used for test

-* For emacs, we open a `C` source file of about 500 lines.
-* For midori, we do not give any input (the browser automatically opens http://google.com/ when it starts).
-* For MuPDF, we open a pdf of 67 slides generated with Keynote.
-* For grep, we look for the expression "void" in a folder containing about 15000 files for a total of about 30 millions of lines.
+This comparison is also performed automatically by `scat` if the source
+code can be provided (see commands `parsedata` and `accuracy` in the [relevant section](#list-of-commands).

 ### Arity inference